getCUJO/QoOID/draft-ietf-ippm-qoo.md

 These guidelines are non-normative but reflect empirical evidence on how QoO performs.

+## Continuous Measurements {#continuous-measurements}

+The QoO framework does not define measurement periods: it can be applied to measurements taken over a specific, bounded interval (e.g., when conducting a scheduled test run) as well as to continuous measurements collected from live traffic over an extended period.
+Deployments may use either mode depending on the use case and available infrastructure {{?RFC6703}}.

+When measurements are collected continuously, implementations must decide how to window or aggregate samples into the latency distribution and packet loss estimate used to compute a QoO score.
+Several approaches are possible, and each involves trade-offs:

+Fixed time windows (e.g., last hour, last day, last week) are simple to implement and compare across operators.
+Longer windows smooth out short-term anomalies but may obscure recent degradation; shorter windows are more responsive but less stable.

+Rolling or sliding windows of the most recent N samples or the most recent T seconds provide a continuously updated view of network quality, balancing responsiveness with stability.

+Measurements can also be grouped around specific events, such as user sessions or application usage periods.
+This approach can improve relevance for end-user-facing scores but may introduce selection bias.

+The choice of windowing strategy affects which percentiles are observed and therefore the resulting QoO score.
+Implementations should document the windowing strategy used alongside the reported QoO scores and the measurement approach to ensure results are interpretable and comparable.
+Standardization of specific windowing approaches is considered out of scope for this document and left for future work.

 # Known Weaknesses and Open Questions {#weakness-questions}
 The described QoO framework simplifies the comparison between network performance requirements from applications and Quality Attenuation measurements.
 This simplification